immersve/immersve-docs/docs/guides/card-lifecycle.md

 ### Create a card

-Call the [create a card](/api-reference/create-a-card) operation to request Immersve generate a card, returning an id.
+Call the [create a card](/api-reference/create-a-card) operation to request Immersve generate a card, returning an ID.
-It is ready to use when a call to [get card details](/api-reference/get-card-details) with the card id returns a payload with status `active`.
+It is ready to use when a call to [get card details](/api-reference/get-card-details) with the card ID returns a payload with status `active`.

 ### Cancel a card